“You can find magic wherever you look. Sit back and relax,

 Sixth Grade

 Happy Summer!
-Please choose two books from the list below and one book of your own
+Please choose one book from the list below and one book of your own

 with one eye out in search of grown-up role models.
 Three of the best are his grandpa,